-- We recommend Volkswagen genuine springs. - During assembly work, care shall be taken not to damage the surface and corrosion protection of the springs. - Before starting welding work, cover springs to protect them against weld spatter. - Springs are not allowed to be touched with welding electrodes or welding tongs.
+- We recommend Volkswagen genuine springs - During assembly work, care shall be taken not to damage the surface and corrosion protection of the springs. - Before starting welding work, cover springs to protect them against weld spatter. - Springs must not be touched with welding electrodes or welding tongs.